 YESSSS, this gluten-free artisan bread recipe should not be overworked, or the bread will become dense and heavy.
 The dough will be super sticky, but you don’t have to touch it with your hands.

 Place the gluten-free dough on parchment paper lightly sprinkled with corn flour.
 Then using the parchment paper, lift the dough and place it in a smaller bowl.
 One that keeps the dough snuggly inside the bowl.
 This way, the bread will rise in height instead of width.

 Cover the bowl with a damp cloth and place in a warm place allowing the gluten-free dough to rise.

 The best place to rise the dough is in the oven.
-Heat the oven at 200 F for two minutes, then turn the oven off.
+Preheat the oven to 90 F, then turn the oven off.
 Place the bowl with the dough in the oven and watch it rise 🙂

-An oven is a perfect place for the dough to rise.
+An oven is a perfect place for the dough to proof.
 There are no drafts, and the oven retains the warmth that the bread needs for rising.